 It takes some planning, but one of the Port’s highest priorities is to build an environmentally friendly facility — using sustainable design, mitigating construction impacts, and operating the building with energy savings.
 The new facility will be the third Leadership in Energy and Environmental Design (LEED) Silver-certified building at the airport that’s designed to maximize the health and productivity of travelers and staff, use fewer resources, reduce waste and negative environmental impacts, and decrease life cycle costs.

-There are many more eco-friendly strategies and features being built into the new facility:
+There are many more eco-friendly strategies and features built into the new facility:

-- Using LED lights will save 1.7 million KWH per year, which is the equivalent of powering 170 homes
+• Using LED lights saves 1.7 million KWH per year, which is the equivalent of powering 170 homes

-- The facility’s roof will capture 750,000 gallons per year of rainwater which will be used to flush toilets — the water-saving equivalent of 500,000 flushes per year
+• The facility’s roof captures 750,000 gallons per year of rainwater which will be used to flush toilets — the water-saving equivalent of 500,000 flushes per year

-- Building materials will be locally sourced, sustainable materials that contain recycled content and wood that’s certified by the Forest Stewardship Council (FSC)
+• Building materials were locally sourced, sustainable materials that contain recycled content and wood that’s certified by the Forest Stewardship Council (FSC)

-- What's happening to that famous carpet?
+• What's happening to that famous carpet?
 A little bit will be saved as a piece of history, but most of it will be recycled.
-In fact, 95 percent of the construction waste from the old North Satellite will be recycled and diverted from the landfill
+In fact, 95 percent of the construction waste from the old North Satellite was recycled and diverted from the landfill

 Camden Yards photo credit: